butla/Book/2016/presentations/tdd_of_python_microservices/text.md

 that we are writing and not something that the whole community depends on, like Redis.
 @pytest.yield_fixture(scope='session')
 def our_service_session():
-    # Starting a service proces with Mountepy requires a shell command in Popen format.
+    # Starting a service process with Mountepy requires a shell command in Popen format.
-    # The app will run in Waitress (an WSGI container, alternative to gunicorn, uwsgi, etc.).
+    # The app will run in Waitress (a WSGI container, an alternative to gunicorn, uWSGI, etc.).
     service_command = [
         WAITRESS_BIN_PATH,
         '--port', '{port}',